runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10061-jooqmysql-configuration.md

         maxEventLoopExecuteTime: 30000000000
 ```

-2 - In the inject configuration file `vertx-inject.yml`, you should apply the plugin of jooq `Infix` as following:
+2 - In the inject configuration up.god.file `vertx-inject.yml`, you should apply the plugin of jooq `Infix` as following:

 ```yaml
 jooq: io.vertx.tp.plugin.jooq.JooqInfix